ComCatLab/welcome-guide/docs/sources/tutorials/index.md

 2. Follow along!

+!!! note

-> :warning: **You must have Conda Package Manager installed to proceed with the tutorials in this guide**
+    You must have Conda Package Manager installed to proceed with the tutorials in this guide.

 ## Additional Tutorials